dvdbisong/kubeflow-for-poets/4_kubernetes.md

 The deployment file is specified as a `yaml` file.

-The example in the following sections deploys the apache server image from the [previous section](#3_docker.md)
+The example in the following sections deploys the apache server image from the <a href="./3_docker.md">previous section</a>

 ### Example of a Service Object
 The snippet is saved in `kubernetes-intro/deployment.yaml`.